 The department also revised its figures for all of 2012 upward -- to an average of 180,000 new jobs a month from a previously estimated 150,000.

 "The significantly stronger payroll gains tell us the economy has a lot more momentum than what we had thought," Joseph LaVorgna, chief U.S. economist at Deutsche Bank, said in a research note.

 The government frequently revises the monthly job totals as it collects more information.
-Sometimes the revisions can be dramatic, as in November and December.

 Beyond the job market, the economy is showing other signs of health.
 Factories were busier last month than they have been since April 2012.
 Ford, Chrysler and General Motors all reported double-digit sales gains for last month, their best January in five years.